 Top 15 Networking Interview Questions & Answers You Should refer before the Interview

-Companies having global presence such as Wipro, HCL technologies, Accenture among numerous others look to appoint network engineers which widens the scope in this field.
+Companies having global presence such as Wipro, HCL technologies, and Accenture among numerous others look to appoint network engineers which widen the scope in this field.
 Being selected for such a post however is no walk in the garden, it requires great skill and aptitude along with confidence while attempting the interview.
 Being well prepared for the interview is a must.

 1) Describe how RAID configurations for hard drives work.

 RAID is short for Redundant Array of Independent Disks.
 RAID is a data storage strategy which involves using multiple hard drives.
 Depending on the RAID configuration, the outcome can be speed and capacity or high availability.
 The two basic forms of RAID are RAID 0 and RAID 1.
 With RAID 0, the data is stripped and stored across various drives.
-When you access data, all drives are at work to provide you the data and so data can be retrieved faster.
+When you access data, all drives are at work to provide you with the data so that data can be retrieved faster.
 With RAID 1, data is mirrored on the various drives.
-Even if one of the drives fail, the other drive gives you access to the stored data.It is possible to make advanced RAID configurations such as RAID 5, RAID 6 and so on to get the benefits of speed, capacity, and high availability.
+Even if one of the drives fails, the other drive gives you access to the stored data.It is possible to make advanced RAID configurations such as RAID 5, RAID 6, and so on to get the benefits of speed, capacity, and high availability.

-2) Describe how the DSL connection type works?
+2) Describe how the DSL connection type works.

 DSL, also known as Digital Subscriber Line, is a type of connection that uses the high frequency range in telephone wires to transfer data.
 The data that DSL sends and receives over the telephone line does not interfere with the voice data.
 This is because the DSL service provider splits the DSL signals from the voice signals by using a ‘splitter’.
 This allows one to use the phone to make voice calls and browse the Internet at the same time.
 One drawback of the DSL connectivity is that the speed of the Internet depends on how far the user is from the service provider’s hub.
 Typically, the maximum allowed distance from the hub is 18,000 feet (3+ miles).